What does BARB stand for?

 How far back can I access viewing data?

-There is BARB data on the website for both the total viewing summary and multi-channel summary beginning w/e 4th January 1998, with top 30 and top 10 programmes commencing w/e 5th July 1998.
+There are BARB data on the website for both the total viewing summary and multi-channel summary beginning w/e 4th January 1998, with top 30 and top 10 programmes commencing w/e 5th July 1998.
 TV since 1981 contains the top 10 programmes for each year.
 Two data bureaux, Kantar Media and RSMB have data going back to 1992 and 1993 respectively.

 How do I find viewing figures for a specific programme?